PulteGroup, Inc. research snapshot

 Industry trend

-The long-term housing shortage supports demand, but the near-term cycle is dominated by mortgage rates, affordability, consumer confidence, labor costs, and local inventory conditions.
+The long-term U.S. housing shortage supports demand, but the near-term cycle is dominated by mortgage rates, affordability, consumer confidence, oil prices in land development, and competitive conditions in each local market.

 Valuation and margin of safety